 Actions

-Require the collection of fossil fuel usage data at the municipal level for buildings, vehicle fleets, and utilities; identify data gaps and ways to collect that data for measuring change in fossil fuel use going forward.
+Require the collection of fossil fuel usage data for municipal operations at the municipal level for buildings, vehicle fleets, and utilities; identify data gaps and ways to collect that data for measuring change in fossil fuel use going forward.

 Ensure data on fossil fuel usage at the municipal level is available and accessible in one location for municipal and public use.